Financial position

 City campus with fountains in foreground

-This means that our income is currently lower than forecast while overall costs have increased.
-While we remain solvent, we do have a small operating deficit, so are taking steps to reduce costs in the short term, both to ensure that we remain in a healthy overall financial position, and to underpin our plans for growth.
+This means that our income is lower than forecast while overall costs have increased.
+We must therefore take steps now to reduce costs to ensure that we remain in a healthy financial position and to underpin our plans for growth.

-One example is our plan for a London campus, which will see us deliver provision in the new Brent Cross Town development, as the higher education partner in a regeneration project being financed by a private developer and the local authority.
+One example is our plan for a London campus, which will see us deliver provision in the new Brent Cross Town development, as the HE partner in a regeneration project financed by a private developer and Barnet Council.
 Due to open in 2026, it will enable us to expand our reach in the capital, create opportunities for students from Sheffield to benefit from placements and work experience, and present a wider offer for international students.

 Cost-saving measures

-Several cost-saving measures have already been put in place at the University this year, such as a Voluntary Severance Scheme for academic staff which has now concluded.
-As part of a wider change programme, some academic and leadership roles have been removed from our organisational structure.
-However, several new roles are also being created, which means any compulsory redundancies should be kept to a minimum.
-Trade Unions have been actively engaged in collective consultation and we aim to implement these changes in readiness for the 2024/25 academic year.
+Several cost-saving measures have already been put in place at the University this year, such as a Voluntary Severance Scheme for academic staff as part of a change programme in which some roles were also removed from our structure.
+However, several new roles were created, meaning the number of redundancies has been kept to a minimum.
+A similar Voluntary Severance Scheme was open in June 2024 to non-academic (Professional Services) staff, and there will be some organisational change to follow.
+Overall, we need to reduce pay costs in Professional Services by approximately 20%, which is approximately 400 roles.

-Universities right across the country are having to make tough decisions about the way they operate.
-We are proud of our Gold-rating teaching in the Teaching Excellence Framework, our award-winning research, and our role in the city and region.
-Our mission to transform lives will continue to shape all that we do, and we will work to ensure that any changes we make over the period ahead are consistent with this ambition.
+This is a difficult time for our University community, as it is for universities across the country who are having to make tough decisions about the way they operate.
+At Hallam, we are proud of our Gold-rating teaching in the Teaching Excellence Framework, our award-winning research, and our role in the city and region.
+Our mission to transform lives will continue to shape all that we do, and we will work to ensure that any changes we make are consistent with this ambition.

 Contact us